Israil Bercovici: Biography

-Bercovici was born into a poor working-class family in Botoşani, Romania, and received a traditional Jewish education.
-During World War II he served time at hard labor until the arrival of the Soviet Army in Romania.
+Bercovici was born into a poor working-class family in Botoșani, Romania, and received a traditional Jewish education.
+During World War II he served in a compulsory labor camp until the arrival of the Soviet Army in Romania.

 After the war, he began his career in Yiddish-language newspapers and radio, notably the weekly IKUF-Bleter (1946-1953), and the Revista Cultului Mozaic din R.P.R.
 (Journal of the Jewish Communities in the People's Republic of Romania, also known as Tsaytshrift).
 The Journal was launched in 1956 and had sections in Romanian, Yiddish and Hebrew.
 Bercovici edited the Yiddish section from 1970 to 1972.

 As a literature student after the war at a secular secondary school in Bucharest, Bercovici published his first Yiddish-language poetry in IKUF-Bleter.
 Judging by theater reviews he wrote in the early 1950s, he appears to have been an ardent Communist, grateful for his liberation from the labor camp and for the opportunity to receive a secular education, advocating a socialist realist aesthetic for Yiddish-language theater.

 His affiliation with the State Jewish Theater began in 1955, initially as "literarischer Sekretär".
 He continued to be very aware of developments in theater beyond the Yiddish language: he drove the theater toward being a contemporary theater, rather than a mere museum of inherited plays.
-Elvira Groezinger compares his goals to those of New York City's Arbeter Teater Farband (ARTEF, "Workers' Theatre Society"), goals well-aligned with those of the Communist regime.
+Elvira Groezinger compares his goals to those of New York City's Arbeter Teater Farband (ARTEF, "Workers' Theatre Association"), goals well-aligned with Communism.

 Bercovici translated works from world literature: Friedrich Dürrenmatt's Frank V (1964), Karl Gutzkow's Uriel Acosta (1968), and Henrik Ibsen's The Master Builder (1972), and wrote his own Yiddish-language plays, including Der goldener fodem ("The Golden Thread", 1963), about Abraham Goldfaden (who in 1876 founded the world's first Yiddish-language theater, in Iaşi, Romania), and the musical revue A shnirl perl ("A Pearl Necklace", 1967).
 He also wrote books about Yiddish theater history.

 In 1976 he directed a celebration of 100 years of Yiddish theatre in Romania, which included not only performances of his own work but also those of Goldfaden and Sholem Aleichem.

 Toward the end of Bercovici's career, in Romania, as elsewhere in Europe, Yiddish was a language in decline.
 The State Jewish Theater coped, in part, by installing headphones throughout the theater to allow simultaneous translation of the plays into Romanian; the system is still in use when the theater performs Yiddish-language plays today.

 Bercovici's 3000-volume Yiddish-language library is now part of the University Library in Potsdam.